EmadBeltaje/flutter_getx_template/README.md

 - Safe api requests & error handling 🔏
 - Changing between widgets during api call (loading,success,failed..etc) 😴
 - Snackbar,Toasts & in app notifications 🪖
-- Making app more responsive and stop font scalling ⚖️ This project will take care of all this repatable things so you can start your project in few steps and you will have all the mentioned points set up and ready to use 😎
+- Making app more responsive and stop font scaling ⚖️ This project will take care of all this repeatable things so you can start your project in few steps and you will have all the mentioned points set up and ready to use 😎

 ## Acknowledgment
 Project was created using [get_cli](https://pub.dev/packages/get_cli) which is a great tool helping you to (start project,create screens/controllers, handling DI)..etc and we will list other packages that helped to create this skeleton
-- [GetX](https://pub.dev/packages/get) for state managment,navigation,mananging dependencies..etc
+- [GetX](https://pub.dev/packages/get) for state management,navigation,managing dependencies..etc
 - [flutter_screenutil](https://pub.dev/packages/flutter_screenutil) to make app more responsive
 - [hive](https://pub.dev/packages/hive) as local database
 - [get_storage](https://pub.dev/packages/get_storage) as shared pref (its more easy and it read data sync)
 - [awesome_notifications](https://pub.dev/packages/awesome_notifications) for local notification
 ## Clone and start project
-Before discoviring folders lets first perform some actions to make the project ready to launch
+Before discovering folders lets first perform some actions to make the project ready to launch
-- first run this command it will generate hive type adapters (for our custom calsses that we want to store localy)
+- first run this command it will generate hive type adapters (for our custom classes that we want to store locally)

     ```
     flutter packages pub run build_runner build --delete-conflicting-outputs
     ```
-  if you dont want to use hive comment this line in main.dart
+  if you don't want to use hive comment this line in main.dart

     ```dart
     await MyHive.init(adapters: [UserModelAdapter()]);